ironbar/google_code_jam_python/README.md

 - Using `snakeviz` to profile the code might help to optimize the code and pass the time limits.
 - Go trough the examples and the different levels of the problem.
 Usually they guide you to the correct solution.
+- Sometimes standing up and going for a little walk can allow you to solve the challenge

 ## Environment